AdnaneKhan/Gato-X/README.md

 If the target runner is non-ephemeral, use the `--keep-alive` flag.
 This will keep the workflow running.
 GitHub Actions allows workflow runs on self-hosted runners to run for up to **5 days** (as of writing, this might change - it was 30 days).

+### Dump Secrets

+If you have a PAT with write access to the repository along with the `repo` and `workflow` scopes, you can dump all secrets accessible to the repository with a single command:

+`gato-x attack --secrets -t targetOrg/targetRepo -d`

+See documentation for additional options such as specifying workflow name, branch name, and more.

 ## Installation